 What I’ll do with these rites, only time will tell, as I allow them to “do their thing” and integrate with my consciousness and daily life.

 But I can tell you this much: when I came to Peru, I was pretty much a shattered woman, beaten down by a variety of horrible circumstances, and on anti-depressants.
-I’ve been off the meds for a while now (for a few reasons, which you’ll read about in future), and I’m considerably more confident and happy in myself, not looking to outside forces to complete or satisfy me.
+I’ve been off the meds for a while now (for a few reasons – see the addendum at the end of this article), and I’m considerably more confident and happy in myself, not looking to outside forces to complete or satisfy me.
 It has taken (and continues to take) work, a commitment to growing beyond fear and victimhood, and it’s still a process.